Type to search

 Photo courtesy of Samuel Dorsky Museum of Art

-Celebrating its 20th anniversary in 2021, the Dorsky offers more than 9,000 sq. ft. of exhibit space spread over six galleries.
+The Dorsky offers over 9,000 sq ft of exhibit space spread over six galleries.
 Its collection includes paintings, drawings, sculpture, and other work spanning almost 4,000 years.
-The museum contains nearly 5,500 objects, such as Pre-Columbian artifacts, Asian art, 20th century prints and paintings, decorative arts, and photos.
+The museum contains nearly 7,000 objects, such as Pre-Columbian artifacts, Asian art, 20th-century prints and paintings, decorative arts, and photos.
 Its American art collection emphasizes work centered on and created in the Hudson Valley and Catskills.

 Woodstock Artists Association & Museum